La Verendrye Provincial Park

-The park is a "non-operating" park, meaning no fees are charged and no staff is present with only few services offered.
+The park is a "non-operating" park, meaning no fees are charged and no staff is present with only a few services offered.
 As part of the international boundary, the portages, lakes, and waterways along the border are open to the citizens of both nations.

 La Verendrye Provincial Park is part of the historic voyageur fur trade route from Lake Superior to Winnipeg, and features several scenic diabase-capped mesas, as well as several rare plant species.